-So, as you’re looking ahead to your imminent holiday to the city, here are a few general pointers to keep in mind that will maximise your travelling experience, no matter what you’ve got planned during your stay:
+So, as you’re looking ahead to your imminent holiday to the city, here are a few general pointers to keep in mind that will maximize your traveling experience, no matter what you’ve got planned during your stay.

 Besides, it’s always nice to learn a few pleasantries and even if you get them wrong, the locals will still appreciate you having a go: